Giveth/giveth-wiki/wiki/Governance/governance-meetings.md

   - Any meeting participant can object to the proposal.
   - The topic proposer can amend their proposal and if there are no more objections the topic passes.
 5. The **Secretary summarizes** the meeting.
-1. **Everyone in turn checks-out** by expressing their opinion on the meeting.
+1. **Everyone in turn checks out** by expressing their opinion on the meeting.

 The purpose of a governance meeting is to: